percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/restoring_individual_tables.rst

     xtrabackup --prepare --export --target-dir=/tmp/table \
     --keyring-file-data=/var/lib/mysql-keyring/keyring

-Now you should see a :term:`.exp` file in the target directory:
+Now you should see a `.exp` file in the target directory:

 .. code-block:: bash